zacstewart/collapseos/README.md

 internet) on a machine of her design, built from scavenged parts with low-tech tools.

+## Forth reboot in process

+You are currently looking at the `master` branch of the project, which is the first incarnation of Collapse OS, written in z80 assembler.
+A [Forth reboot][forth-issue] is being worked on and will soon replace this branch.
+You can look at it on the `forth` branch.

 ## See it in action

 Michael Schierl has put together [a set of emulators running in the browser that